lazycatlabs/auth_api/README.md

 ```bash
 note: ld: library 'pq' not found
 ```
-you can fix it by run this command
+you can fix it by running this command
 ```bash
 brew link --force libpq
 cargo clean